11 Point Checklist to Data Integrity

-A malicious hacker can steal data on a server or computer simply sticking a USB stick into it.
+A malicious hacker can steal data on a server or computer simply by sticking a USB drive into it.
 For this reason, and many others, only a few trusted employees should have physical access to the server or database.

 Sure, the person who has to handle the device might complain about the usability hit, but the security advantages are worth the trade-off.

 Smaller organizations, where space is at a premium and/or cannot afford a dedicated server room, should place the server or database near the watchful eyes of the highest privileged user.
 Depending on how the company is structured, this can be either the sysadmin or a manager.

 Backup the data